nrkno/sofie-core/packages/documentation/docs/user-guide/configuration/sofie-core-settings.md

 ### Settings file

-The settings file is an optional JSON file that contains some configuration settings for how the _Sofie Core_ works and behaves.
+The settings file is an optional JSON file that contains some configuration settings for how the _Sofie&nbsp;Core_ works and behaves.

 To use a settings file: